-It is generally considered that a property with in excess of one hundred years remaining is worth roughly the equivalent as a freehold.
-Where an further ninety years added to any lease with more than 30 years remaining, the property will be equivalent in value to a freehold for many years in the future.
+It is generally accepted that a residential leasehold with over one hundred years remaining is worth roughly the same as a freehold.
+Where an additional 90 years added to all but the shortest lease, the premises will be equivalent in value to a freehold for many years in the future.

 Lender | Requirement |